Welcome, writers!

 What does your manuscript need?

-Structural Edits:
+Developmental Edits:

-A structural or developmental edit takes a wide view of a manuscript, examining the building blocks of argument or story.
+A structural or developmental edit takes a wide viewof a manuscript, examining the building blocks of argument or story.
 Is each block strong?
 Are they well placed to create a secure scaffold for the rest of the work?
 For academic manuscripts, structural edits include a review of logic, flow, argument, and evidence.
 For creative manuscripts, this level of edit examines the major elements of story: how do plot, character, setting, pacing, p.o.v., scene, summary, and dialogue work together to move the narrative forward?

 Suggestions from a structural edit might include reordering or revision of chapters or scenes, further development of a line of reasoning or character, or shifts in p.o.v. or narrative voice.
 This level of editing is ideal for early drafts or work that an advisor or reviewer has suggested may benefit from signifiant revision.

-Copy Edits:
+Line Edits:

 A copy or line edit looks closely at the language of a piece of writing, examining each paragraph and sentence for clarity, accuracy, flow, and readability as well as grammar, spelling, punctuation and adherence to relevant style guidelines.
 In academic and non-fiction writing, a copy edit also includes a close review of appendices, charts and tables, tables of contents and indices.
 In creative writing, a copy edit includes a careful read of each sentence and word with an eye to clarity and readability, allowing the writer’s voice to shine without distraction.